Mic1/workcation-react-redux/README.md

 # The base application for a set of Routing and State examples.

-## Project uses a port of the Tailwind Vue tutorials to React and Redux as its base application.
+## Project uses a port of Adam Wathan's  ("Mr Tailwind") Tailwind Vue tutorial to React and Redux as its base application.
 Redux will be removed where appropriate.

 ## A work in progress.
 Basic CRUD is being added.